-Appendix 2 illustrates the procedure to follow if you have any concerns about a child's welfare.

-Where possible, speak to the DSL first to agree a course of action.
+If you have any concerns about a child's welfare, where possible, speak to the DSL first to agree a course of action.

 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.